OpatrilPeter/rs-dca/README.md

 ## Notes

 Aside from command line usage, you can also employ it as a library.
-There are no required runtine dependencies outside std library at this point, though usual logging facilities are used by default.
+There are no required runtine dependencies outside std library at this point, though usual logging facilities are enabled by default.

-My original Python implementation is available at src/dsa.py, though rust version is considerably more robust in error handling and performace.
+My original Python implementation is available at src/dsa.py for comparison.
+Rust version is considerably more robust in error handling and performance.

+This project was made in a series of practical studies, evaluations and demonstrations of Rust usage, notably to observe if idiomatic Rust code offers sufficient practical advantage over typical highly performant (like C++) or very productive languages (like Python).

+You can judge for yourself, especially by looking at early commits, as they reflected much closely the reference Python script.

+Personally, it seemed to me that Rust actively encourages writing well structured and designed code - but if one can't spare the time and effort for finding optimal solutions to the (performance/safety/readability/productivity) design tradeoff, there are compelling alternatives.